zerothphase/ai4sea_cv_challenge/README.md

 python train.py -m efficientnet-b0 -e 40 -n 5
 python train.py -m resnet-50 -e 10 20 -n 5
 ```

+# Acknowledgement
+Thanks Grab for organizing this challenge in which I learned a lot in the process of researching and experimenting for my best solution.
+Many thanks to Fast.ai's library and their incredible [Practical Deep Learning for Coders, V3](https://course.fast.ai/) free MOOC.
+Last but not least, thanks to [lukemelas](https://github.com/lukemelas/EfficientNet-PyTorch)'s implementation of Efficientnet in Pytorch.

 # References
 Kornblith, S., Shlens, J., and Le, Q. V. Do better imagenetmodels transfer better? *CVPR*, 2019.